ManticoreGamesInc/platform-documentation/src/references/leaderboards.md

 ### Displaying Leaderboard Entries

 Leaderboards can be access by NetRef from client-side scripts, making it easy to show entries through UI Text Box and World Text.
-The Leaderboards **GetLeaderboard** method returns a table of [**LeaderboardEntry** objects](../api/leaderboardentry.md) which have name, id, score and additionalData properties that can be used to display the data.
+The Leaderboards **GetLeaderboard** method returns a table of [**LeaderboardEntry** objects](../api/leaderboardentry.md) which have name, id, score, and additionalData properties that can be used to display the data.

 You can create a text asset that is spawned for each Leaderboard entry, or create a group of texts ahead of time for the total number of entries, and update their `text` property.